 - Pull over and stop if you injure or kill an animal

-- If you hit a parked car, you are obligated to try and find the owner or leave a note on the vehicle with your contact information and also report the accident to the police or California Highway Patrol.
+- If you hit a parked car, you are required to try and find the owner or leave a note on the vehicle with your contact information.
+You must also report the accident to the police or the California Highway Patrol.

-- If anyone is hurt or killed and the police do not come to the scene, the drivers must report the crash in writing to the local police or California Highway Patrol.
+- If anyone is injured or killed and law enforcement does not respond to the scene, the drivers must report the crash in writing to the local police department or California Highway Patrol.

-- You must complete the Report of Traffic Accident Occurring in California, known as the SR 1 Form, and submit it to the Department of Motor Vehicles within ten days of an accident if anyone was even slightly hurt or if more than $1,000 of damage was caused by the crash.
+- You must complete the Report of Traffic Accident Occurring in California, known as the SR 1 Form, and submit it to the Department of Motor Vehicles within ten days of an accident if anyone was injured, even slightly, or if the crash caused more than $1,000 in property damage.

 How is Fault Determined in California?

-Determining who is at fault in a San Francisco car accident depends on the facts of the case.
-It requires a careful investigation of the accident to determine how a party may have been negligent or reckless.
-All actions are measured against how a reasonably prudent person would drive.
+Determining fault in a San Francisco car accident depends on the specific facts of the case.
+It typically requires an investigation to determine whether a party acted negligently or recklessly.
+Conduct is generally measured against how a reasonably prudent person would act under similar circumstances.

 - Driving under the influence of alcohol or drugs